port-labs/port-docs/docs/exporters/github-exporter/exporting-repositories.md

 :::

-2. push `port-app-config.yml` to your default branch.
+2. Push `port-app-config.yml` to your default branch.

-Done! after the push is complete, right on the next commit to the repository the exporter will start ingesting the entities.
+That's it! after the push is complete, the exporter will start ingesting the entities on the next commit to the repository.

 ![Developer Portal Microservice](../../../static/img/integrations/github-app/GitHubMicroservices.png)

-You can also see the `README.md` in markdown format inside the [Specific Entity Page](../../platform-overview/port-components/page.md#entity-page)
+Check out the `README.md` in markdown format inside the [Specific Entity Page](../../platform-overview/port-components/page.md#entity-page)

 ![Developer Portal GitHub README](../../../static/img/integrations/github-app/GitHubReadme.png)

-You can also have a Swagger component within the [Specific Entity Page](../../platform-overview/port-components/page.md#entity-page), to achieve that all you have to do is to add a `jq` mapping of an `open-api.json` file to the `port-app-config.yml` created above.
+You can also have a Swagger component within the [Specific Entity Page](../../platform-overview/port-components/page.md#entity-page).
+To achieve that all you have to do is to add a `jq` mapping of an `open-api.json` file to the `port-app-config.yml` created above.

 <details>